 Conversations deepen understanding about material that is read too.
 If you read a book to your child, talking about it during and after reading helps your child visualize the story.
 They will learn from the reading.
 In fact, many life lessons can be learned from these conversations.

 In addition to oral conversations, I highly recommend writing with your child in many forms.
 Keeping a dialogue journal where you can write notes back and forth to each other is lots of fun.
 For reading, journals can be very helpful for use after reading to record the big ideas from the text, and what would your family members say to a handwritten letter or card?
 Of course they’d love it, right?

 If you have a tech savvy kid, you might incorporate technology with MS Word or Google Docs to let your child type about their reading, a note to a friend, or maybe even birthday cards.
 You might even consider a private blog about the books you read together.

 What If I Show My Child the “Wrong” Way to Solve the Problem?

 Chances are you have probably already heard the dreaded “But that’s not the way my teacher does it!”
 We all hear that (even teachers).
-The thing to keep in mind any time these words are spoken is, “Learning to do things in new and different ways is a great things because it helps you check your work and gives you a back up plan if you get stuck!”
+There is something to keep in mind any time these words are spoken.
+It is, “Learning to do things in new and different ways is a great thing.
+It helps you check your work and gives you a back up plan if you get stuck!”
 Imagine what it would be like to have chicken cooked only in ONE way.
 That would be boring, right?
-So, if this comes up, carry on and send in a note to let your child’s teacher know.
-The classroom teacher may have a handout that he/she could share with you on how the child is learning at school.
+If this comes up, carry on and send in a note to let your child’s teacher know.
+The classroom teacher may have a handout that he/she can share with you on how the child is learning at school.
 (This is especially true for math where we WANT kids to learn to think of new problem solving methods.).